-Fury swallowed, continuing to glare before he momentarily looked at everyone else, Steve's stunned face, Bruce's calm and sympathetic, Natasha's calculating, Thor's confusion, and Clint's annoyance.
+Fury swallowed, continuing to glare before he momentarily looked at everyone else; Steve's stunned face, Bruce's calm and sympathetic, Natasha's calculating, Thor's confusion, and Clint's annoyance.

 "You know Stark, just because we have to take down Loki, doesn't mean that you're allowed to act like him."
-Clint growled, standing up and yanking the door open hard enough for the door stopper to slam into the wood framing, denting it slightly.
+Clint muttered, standing up and yanking the door open hard enough for the door stopper to slam into the wood framing, denting it slightly.

 "See you in Brooklyn."
 Natasha nodded, standing up and marching out, Steve and Bruce following quickly for an escape, Thor following because the others had left.